ask-christee/.github/profile/README.md

-## Hello

 Christee is a simple to use real estate finance platform.
 Our mission is to provide in-depth information that will allow for making smarter decisions when purchasing real estate.

 <!--